j4mes12/SDPA_Coursework/Part1/Part1.md

 ### Board Class

 This Class is responsible for controlling the game.
-It creates the instances for each player and contains methods regarding the board, calculating next positions and checking legality of moves/positions.
+It creates the instances for each player and contains methods regarding the board, calculating next positions and checking the legality of moves/positions.

 #### \_\_init\_\_ (Board)